NumPy Arrays

 result_matrix = np.dot(matrix, matrix2)

-We can even initialize a matrix of zeros or ones using numpy.zeros() and numpy.ones() functions in as many dimensions as we want
+We can initialize a matrix of zeros or ones by using numpy.zeros() and numpy.ones() methods in as many dimensions as we want.
+Alternatively, we could use numpy.identity() to create an identity matrix.

 Rows then columns